pippinsplugins/pw-sample-template-loader-plugin/README.md

-pw-sample-template-loader-plugin
+Sample Plugin with Template Loader
 ================================

-A sample plugin that illustrates how to build a template loader in your plugin
+This is just a simple sample plugin that illustrates how to build in a template loader in your plugin using the [Gamajo template loader class](https://github.com/GaryJones/Gamajo-Template-Loader) from Gary Jones.